What I've been able to find out so far: The Wards 1284

 If you know anything about this, please tell me!

-If you have one, you can buy the manual
+If you own this model, you can buy the manual

 here.